PiotrMachowski/Home-Assistant-Lovelace-HTML-Jinja2-Template-card/README.md

-# Lovelace HTML Template card
+# Lovelace HTML Jinja2 Template card

-This card displays provided data template as an HTML content of a card.
+This card displays provided Jinja2 template as an HTML content of a card.
 It uses exactly the same engine as Home Assistant in *Developer tools*.

 ## Configuration options